In the guide

 The CBD industry has been unable to provide sufficient evidence that CBD and other cannabinoids have been consumed to a significant degree within the EU prior to 15 May 1997.

-CBD, and cannabinoids in general, are novel foods and cannot be legally included in food or food supplements until a safety assessment has been completed and the use as a novel food has been authorised.
+CBD, and cannabinoids in general, are novel foods and cannot be legally included in food or food supplements until a safety assessment has been completed and their use as a novel food has been authorised.
+The assessment (and any subsequent authorisation) is specific to the product containing the CBD.
+Any variation from the authorised product (a different flavour, for example) will require a new authorisation specific to that product.

 Due to their classification as novel foods, they cannot be legally sold until they have been authorised.